Trivernis/trait-bound-typemap/README.md

 # Trait bound Typemap

-This crate offers typemaps that restrict a given type in their trait and therefore offer additional trait implementations such as `Clone`.
+This crate offers typemaps that restrict a given type in their trait and therefore offer additional trait implementations such as `Clone` and `PartialEq`.

 ## Usage